 A Condop is touted in the real estate industry as essentially a Coop with Condo rules, usually allowing subleases and foreign buyers.
 Technically, however, a Condop is defined as a residential Coop that has sold its ground floor as a Condominium, but the term is used in practice as meaning a Coop with Condo rules.
 Often, one will find that buildings that were built on land leases are Condops rather than Condos.
 A building with a land lease requires owners to pay rent on the land over a long period of time, usually 99 years.
 These leases, in practice, are usually renewed before the land lease expires.

 Buying a Townhouse, or Brownstone, as some are called, is similar to buying a free-standing house.
 The owner receives “fee simple” ownership in the property and is the sole party responsible for paying property taxes and maintenance costs.
 To learn more about buying a Townhouse, see the New York City Townhouse and Brownstone page.
-THE NEXT STEP IS THE PROPERTY SEARCH.
+THE NEXT STEP is to create a Wish List.